China hedge fund bears look good in shorts

 China's closed capital markets don't offer enough ways to hedge bets.
 One way for foreign investors to sidestep altogether the risk of taking bets on individual stocks is to use low-cost exchange-traded funds, an increasingly popular tool when it comes to playing emerging markets.

-Popular China-related ETFs include the iShares China A50 (2823.HK) and the DB X-trackers CSI300 ETF (3049.HK) in Hong Kong and the iShares FTSE China 25 (FXI.P) in the United States.
+Popular China-related ETFs include the iShares China A50 and the DB X-trackers CSI300 ETF in Hong Kong and the iShares FTSE China 25 in the United States.

 Of these the first two are 'synthetic' ETFs that give investors access to China's onshore markets through a swap contract rather than direct exposure while the U.S.-listed ETF invests in Hong Kong-listed shares.